CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/official-rules-and-rulings.md

 {: .text-center }
 # OFFICIAL RULES

 Each set and expansion of the _Middle-earth: Collectible Card Game_ came with a rulesbook or rules insert (leaflet).
 Errata and clarifications of the rules and cards were published in the _Companion_ and _Player Guide_ books and in the online Collected Rulings File (CRF).
-These are _official_ rules for _MECCG_.
-They are official because they were authored or authorized by Coleman Charlton and Mike Reynolds, the Designers and Developers of _Middle-earth CCG_ at Iron Crown Enterprises.
+These are the official rules for _MECCG_.
+They are _official_ because they were authored or authorized by Coleman Charlton and Mike Reynolds, the Designers and Developers of _Middle-earth CCG_ at Iron Crown Enterprises.

 ## OFFICIAL RULESBOOKS